You are at the top of the page

 Tickets and entry

-We can make changes to unused admission tickets bought directly via our website (exc. events such as the Ceremony of the Keys or special events etc.) for an amendment fee.
+We can make changes to unused admission tickets bought directly via our website (excluding events and special offer tickets, £1 ticket offer) for an amendment fee.

 My e-tickets are missing

 We recommend searching your email inbox for hrp.org.uk.
-If you can't find your e-tickets, you can show your confirmation email/booking reference at the Ticket Office.
+If you can't find your e-tickets, show your confirmation email/booking reference at the Ticket Office.

 I can't download my e-tickets

-Please show your confirmation email / booking reference at the Ticket Office.
+Please show your confirmation email or booking reference at the Ticket Office.

 I don't have a booking confirmation email